List of awards and nominations received by Judy Garland: Other honors

 The American Film Institute has twice recognized Garland and her talents.
 In 1999 the AFI named Garland eighth among the Greatest Female Stars of All Time.
 The AFI in 2004 chose Garland's performance of "Over the Rainbow" as the number one movie song of all time, as part of its "100 Years...100 Songs" list.
 Four more Garland songs were featured on the list: "Have Yourself a Merry Little Christmas" from Meet Me in St. Louis (#76); "Get Happy" from Summer Stock (#61); "The Trolley Song", also from Meet Me in St. Louis (#26); and "The Man That Got Away" from A Star Is Born (#11).

 Star for recognition of film work at 1715 Vine Street on the Hollywood Walk of Fame.
 She has another for recording at 6764 Hollywood Blvd.

 Garland's rendition of "Over the Rainbow" was also honored as number one in the 2001 Songs of the Century project, by the Recording Industry Association of America and the National Endowment for the Arts.
 The list was assembled for young people to "help further appreciation for the music development process, including songwriting, musicianship, recording, performing, distributing and the development of distribution and cultural values."

 In 2003, the National Recording Preservation Board selected Judy at Carnegie Hall for preservation in the National Recording Registry.

+Thirteen years later, in 2016, the board selected her rendition of "Over the Rainbow" for preservation in the same registry, making her the first person to have two recordings preserved in the registry.

 Sigma Chi at the Ohio State University initiated Garland as a Sweetheart of Sigma Chi in 1938.
 A new breed of rose was introduced in 1977, dedicated to Garland.
 The Judy Garland Rose has yellow petals with bright red tips.
 Garland was inducted into the Minnesota Music Hall of Fame located in New Ulm, Minnesota in 1991.

 Judy Garland has two stars on the Hollywood Walk of Fame - one for motion pictures (located at 1715 Vine St.), and one for recording (located at 6764 Hollywood Blvd.).
 Her hand- and footprints were preserved in cement in 1939 at Grauman's Chinese Theatre.

 On what would have been Garland's 88th birthday, June 10, 2010, Madame Tussauds Hollywood unveiled a wax figure of Garland.